1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Highest Office: None

 Billionaire Tom Steyer is the latest Democratic candidate to throw his hat into the ring.
-So far, he hasn't proposed any specific new tax law changes.
-He has expressed a desire for "simpler" and "fairer" tax laws, taxing the wealthy, and closing "tax loopholes," but he hasn't provided any details yet.
+So far, he hasn't proposed any specific new tax law changes since joining the race.
+However, last year he did call for a 1% "wealth tax" on assets greater than $20 million and an unspecified estate tax increase.

-He does have a history of throwing his money behind progressive causes, including efforts to:
+He also has a history of throwing his money behind progressive causes, including efforts to:

 That should give voters some idea where Steyer stands on tax issues.

 Out of all the Democrats running for president, Sen. Elizabeth Warren has arguably had the most to say about taxes as a candidate.
 It started back in January, when she proposed the Ultra-Millionaire Tax (also known as the "wealth tax").
-The annual tax would be equal to 2% on net worth above $50 million and 3% on net worth above $1 billion.
+The annual tax would be equal to 2% on net worth above $50 million and 6% (3% before the senator's Medicare-for-All plan) on net worth above $1 billion.
 A taxpayer's "net worth" would consist of all assets worldwide, including residences, businesses, trusts, retirement funds and personal property worth $50,000 or more.
 Assets held by minor children would be counted, too.
 Other aspects of the plan include:

 Sen. Warren is pushing a similar proposal for corporate income taxes—the Real Corporate Profits Tax.
 Under her plan, there would be a 7% tax on all corporate profits reported to investors above $100 million.
 There would also be no exemptions or deductions for the new tax.

 To pay for her Medicare-for-All plan, Sen. Warren would rely on new tax revenue from, among other things: